 HOW WE MAKE YOUR VISIT SAFE AND SECURE

 - We have limited our visitor capacity, both at the museum and in the café.

 - We only accept visitors with pre-purchased entrance tickets in order to spread the visitors throughout the day.

 - We have limited the length of the visit to a maximum of 2 hours.

 - We have a special route through the ships which we recommend that all visitors follow.
 In narrow passages and small spaces, there are signs showing the maximum number of visitors at a time.

 - We have paused all activities that may cause crowds.
-Instead, we focus on digital activities where you can explore the ships on your own with the help of an audio guide or quiz.
-Our guides also do spontaneous guided tours and activities for individual groups.
+Instead, we focus on digital activities where you can explore the ships on your own with the help of an audio guide.
+Our guides also do guided tours outside for smaller groups.

 WHAT YOU CAN DO TO HELP ENSURE A SAFE AND SECURE VISIT

 - Use our outdoor seating if you order food or coffee.

 - Wash and / or disinfect hands frequently.
 There are stations with hand disinfection around the facility.